AryaAkman/Open-F1-MCP-Server/README.md

     - "Compare sector times for lap 1 between drivers 1 and 44 in session 9158"

+- ### Pit stop related usage examples
+    - "Show me all pit stops from the 2025 Singapore Grand Prix"

+    - "Get pit stops for driver 1 in session 9158"

+    - "Find all pit stops under 25 seconds in the last race"

+    - "Which driver had the fastest pit stop in session Monaco 2025 race?"

+    - "Compare pit stop times between Red Bull and Ferrari drivers"

+    - "Show me all pit stops that took longer than 30 seconds in Singapore 2025"

 - ### Overtakes related usage examples
     - "Show me all overtakes from the Monaco 2024 race"